HEPATITIS C

 How far back to trace | 6 months prior to onset of acute symptoms; if asymptomatic according to risk history |

 Usual testing method | Hepatitis C antibody (anti-HCV) is the screening test.
-If positive a hepatitis C RNA (PCR) test is used to confirm active infection through detection of circulating viral RNA |
+If positive, a hepatitis C RNA (PCR) test is used to confirm active infection through detection of circulating viral RNA |

-Common symptoms | Most people experience no symptoms |
+Common symptoms |

-Some people may have acute hepatitis with nausea, dark urine, jaundice, abdominal discomfort, fatigue | |
+Most people experience no symptoms Some people may have acute hepatitis with nausea, dark urine, jaundice, abdominal discomfort, fatigue |

-Likelihood of transmission | The likelihood of transmission via sex is generally low.
+The likelihood of transmission via sex is generally low.
+Sexual transmission has been recorded between cis men and cis women living with HIV as well as transgender women but is believed to be rare.
 However, sexual transmission between GBMSM (cis and trans) living with HIV is relatively common and has also been reported between GBMSM (cis and trans) not living with HIV |

 Likelihood of long-term sexual partner being infected | <5% (if no other risk factors) |